tobermory/faultHandling-cortex-m/README.md

 Can you identify five faulting programs from their fault dumps?

-When built via the Makefiles included here and run on my SiliconLabs STK3700 starter board, the test applications included here make these mistakes (i.e. fault):
+When built via the Makefiles included here and run on my SiliconLabs STK3700 starter board, the test applications make these mistakes (i.e. fault):

 + Access Violation - [iaccviol.c](src/test/c/iaccviol.c)